 Dr. Celso Arango is currently Chair of the Child and Adolescent Department of Psychiatry at Hospital Gregorio Marañón as well as Director of the Gregorio Marañón Psychiatric and Mental Health Institute, Professor of Psychiatry at the MPRC of the University of Maryland, Adjunct Professor of Psychiatry at UCSF in San Francisco, Visiting Professor of Psychiatry at Kings College London and Tenured Full Professor at UCM.
-Moreover he is President of the ECNP and President of the Spanish Ministry of Health Advisory Board for Psychiatry and Child and Adolescent Psychiatry.
+Moreover he is Past-President of ECNP and President of the Spanish Ministry of Health Advisory Board for Psychiatry and Child and Adolescent Psychiatry.
 Prof. Arango’s major research interests include the neurobiology of early-onset and first-episode psychoses and neurodevelopmental psychopharmacology.
 Dr. Arango has written more than 450 peer-reviewed articles and 9 books, is on the editorial board for 12 high impact journals and has participated in more than 77 competitively funded research projects and has been the coordinator or Principal Investigator for 10 EU-funded projects.

 Gerry Dawson, United Kingdom